Nottinghamshire Glow Worms 2026

 .....

-I write this introduction at the start of the 2026 Glow Worm season and have all intention of ending the Nottinghamshire Glow Worm Survey after almost 15 years.
-I actually came close to ending the NGWS back in 2020 after the death of Dilys, but decided to continue with it for a few more years in the end.
+I write this introduction at the start of the 2026 Glow Worm season, with all the intention of ending the Nottinghamshire Glow Worm Survey at the end of the year and after almost 15 years.
+I actually came very close to ending the NGWS back in 2020 after the death of Dilys, but decided to continue with it for a few more years in the end, but this does look like it will be the end.

 And while the idea of a county wide Glow Worm survey was initially well received in 2012, Encouraging people to become engaged enough with the survey proved infuriatingly difficult and it is obvious that there's little interest anymore.
 I recieve very few records and people are clearly more likely to send any records directly to iRecord, rather than make a direct contribution to the NGWS.